Willie Adrain

-William Adrain (26 January 1926 – 19 November 1997) was a Scottish international lawn bowler.
+William "Willie" Adrain (26 January 1926 – 19 November 1997) was a Scottish international lawn bowler.

-Bowls career
+Biography

-He started playing bowls aged 12 after being introduced to the sport by his father who was a bowls greenkeeper and his brother also called Willie was a Scottish international.
+Adrain started playing bowls aged 12 after being introduced to the sport by his father James, who was a bowls greenkeeper at the Dreghorn Bowling Club.
+His uncle also called Willie was a Scottish international.
+Subsequently, Willie became a member of the Dreghorn club.

 He competed in the first World Bowls Championship in Kyeemagh, New South Wales, Australia in 1966 and won a bronze medal in the fours with Willie Dyet, Bert Thomson and Harry Reston at the event.
 He also won a silver medal in the team event (Leonard Trophy).

+Adrain represented the Scottish team at the 1978 Commonwealth Games in Edmonton, Canada, where he competed in the fours event, with Doug Copland, John Fleming and Dick Bernard.

 He also won the 1963 Scottish National Bowls Championships singles title.

 Personal life

-His father James was the greenkeeper at the Dreghorn Bowling Club and introduced him to bowls when he was aged 12.
 His own son George Adrain was a commonwealth and two times world champion.